Getting started with Digital Signal Processing (DSP) in Engee

 telephone_filter = digitalfilter(responsetype, prototype)

-Let’s look at the filter characteristic:
+Let’s look at the characteristics of the filter:

 | Variables can have Unicode names.
 This is typed as \omega + tab. |